 Disable platform governance and security controls – views, masking policies and user-defined functions - and access the data directly.

 SaaS-based ALTR acts like a neutral third party, providing consumption visibility and data protection that’s natively integrated into to the cloud data platform yet outside the control of the platform admin.
-This separation of duties is what makes ALTR’'s platform so powerful when it comes to improving cloud data warehouse security of sensitive data in platforms like Snowflake.
+This separation of duties is what makes ALTR’'s platform so powerful when it comes to improving data warehouse security of sensitive data in platforms like Snowflake.

 While there’s no foolproof way to stop the admin or someone with their credentials from attempting to access the data, ALTR’s unique combination of data rate limiting and data access visibility can reduce the impact and risk of the two scenarios.

-See ALTR's Customer Success Engineer Jeff Ellerbee walk through this use case:
+See a walk through of this use case:

-Effective data warehouse security requires a combination of features unique to ALTR: Delivering real time alerting and limiting risk to data requires both a SaaS-based tool for tokenization that sits outside the cloud data platform and the ability to implement consumption limits on data requests.
+Effective data warehouse security requires a combination of features unique to ALTR: Delivering real time alerting and limiting risk to data requires both a SaaS-based tool for tokenization that sits outside the cloud data platform PLUS the ability to implement consumption limits on data requests.
 A data governance tool alone wouldn't solve the problem.
 It needs a combined data governance and data security solution unique to ALTR.

 ALTR's solution for a separation of duty between operation of data and security of data provides a check on the power of platform admins (and their credentials).
 The most self-aware cloud data platform admins actually want this kind of outside oversight to ensure the data in their charge is kept secure.